Stanislav Angelovič

-Stanislav Angelovič (born 26 March 1982) is a retired Slovak footballer who is mostly known for playing at MŠK Žilina, playing for Žilina during the club's golden period winning the Corgoň Liga twice, the Slovak Cup once and qualifying for the club's first and only appearance at the group stage of the UEFA Champions League.
+Stanislav Angelovič (born 26 March 1982) is a Slovak former professional footballer who played as a right-back.
+He was part of MŠK Žilina during the club's golden period winning the Corgoň Liga twice, the Slovak Cup once and qualifying for the club's first and only appearance at the group stage of the UEFA Champions League.
 After his time with Žilina, Angelovič moved to play for and manage Svätý Jur.

 Angelovič appears in RTVS, Slovak public broadcaster, during televised national team or club international fixtures as well as major tournaments, like UEFA Euro 2020, as an expert analyst and panel member.